Carpetprofessor.com - How to choose new carpet and flooring like a pro!

 How To Buy Carpet

-Without Getting Ripped Off!
+(Without Getting Ripped Off!)

-Anyone who doubts the impact carpet can have on a room has never been into a house built in the 1970s and seen the rooms carpeted in shades of orange, green or gold.
+Carpet Sample Board - Discontinued Anyone who doubts the impact carpet can have on a room has never been into a house built in the 1970s and seen the rooms carpeted in shades of orange, green or gold.

 Many homeowners find themselves more worried about the impact of a carpet purchase on their wallet than on their home decor.
 The cost to carpet even a modest sized bedroom can quickly rise to $1,000 or more when including the cost of the carpet, padding and installation.